 Good Sleep Hygiene

-Try to go to bed at the same time each night to establish a healthy sleep routine.
-Remember, you should aim for 7-8 hours of sleep per night, so set your bedtime accordingly.
+Go to bed at the same time each night to establish a healthy sleep routine.
+Aim for 7-8 hours of sleep per night, so set your bedtime accordingly.

-Make your bedroom as dark as possible to encourage melatonin production, and keep electronics out of the bedroom to avoid over-stimulating the brain.
+Make your bedroom as dark as possible to encourage melatonin production, and keep electronics out of the bedroom to avoid overstimulating the brain.
+There are alternatives to watching TV.

 Sleep Comfort

-When it comes to getting a good night’s sleep, don’t underestimate the importance of comfort.
+Don’t underestimate the importance of comfort when getting a good night’s sleep.
 Choose a quality mattress and pillows to relax.

 Healthy Diet